Virginia Rappe

-Virginia Caroline Rappe (/rəˈpeɪ/; July 7, 1891 – September 9, 1921) was an American model and silent film actress.
-Working mostly in bit parts, Rappe died after attending a party with actor Roscoe "Fatty" Arbuckle, who was accused of manslaughter and rape in connection with her death, though he was ultimately acquitted of both charges.
+Zelliene Virginia Rappe (/rəˈpeɪ/; July 7, 1891 – September 9, 1921) was an American model and silent film actress.
+Working mostly in bit parts, Rappe died after attending a party with Roscoe "Fatty" Arbuckle, who was tried of manslaughter and rape in connection with her death, though he was ultimately acquitted of both charges.

 Early life and career

-Virginia Rappe was born in Chicago in 1891 to Mabel Rapp, who died when Virginia was 11.
-Virginia was then raised by her grandmother.
-At 18, she began working as a commercial and art model.
+Virginia Rappe was born in Chicago, Illinois, on July 7, 1891 to a single mother, Mabel Rappe.
+Mabel died when Rappe was aged 11.
+Rappe was then raised by her grandmother.

-In 1916, Rappe moved to San Francisco to pursue her career as an artist's model.
-There she met dress designer Robert Moscovitz and they became engaged, but shortly afterward he was killed in a streetcar accident, and Rappe moved to Los Angeles.
-In early 1917, she was hired by director Fred Balshofer and given a prominent role in his film Paradise Garden, opposite screen star Harold Lockwood.
-Balshofer hired her again to costar with early drag performer Julian Eltinge and newcomer Rudolph Valentino in Over the Rhine, for which she was awarded the title of "Best Dressed Girl in Pictures".
+At age 18, she began working as a commercial and artist's model, moving to San Francisco, California, to pursue this career in 1916.
+There she met dress designer Robert Moscovitz and they became engaged, but shortly afterward he was killed in a streetcar accident.

+Rappe moved to Los Angeles, where in early 1917 she was hired by director Fred Balshofer and given a prominent role in his film Paradise Garden, opposite screen star Harold Lockwood.
+Balshofer hired her again to costar with early drag performer Julian Eltinge and newcomer Rudolph Valentino in Over the Rhine.
 This film was not released until 1920, when Balshofer recut it and released it under the title An Adventuress, and later in 1922, after Rappe's death, as The Isle of Love.
+She was named "Best Dressed Girl in Pictures" in 1918.

-In 1919, Rappe began a relationship with director/producer Henry Lehrman.
-The couple eventually became engaged and lived together, but in the United States Census of 1920, the young actress is listed as a "Boarder" in Lehrman's home in Los Angeles.
+In 1919, Rappe began a relationship with director and producer Henry Lehrman.
+The couple eventually became engaged and lived together, but in the United States Census of 1920, the young actress is listed as a "boarder" in Lehrman's home in Los Angeles.
 Rappe appeared in at least four films for Lehrman: His Musical Sneeze, A Twilight Baby, Punch of the Irish and A Game Lady.
 However, since many of Lehrman's films are lost, the exact number of roles she performed for him cannot be determined.

 Following Rappe's death, rumors arose, supposedly to besmirch her character, that she had given birth in Chicago in 1918 and put the baby in foster care.
 These rumors were proven false by autopsy.